suzie13/YOLO_detection_tracking_counting/README.md

 # YOLO_detection_tracking_counting

-### Using the OIDv4-toolkit, we can download images along with its annotations from the 'Open Images Dataset' of Google using the below command:
+Using the OIDv4-toolkit, we can download images along with its annotations from the 'Open Images Dataset' of Google using the below command:

-!python main.py downloader --classes Helmet --type_csv train --limit 1000
+python main.py downloader --classes Helmet --type_csv train --limit 1000

+This will download from train subset and limit value can be altered